 Within each ministry are opportunities to become active in the church.
 Greeters can help you connect with events, activities, committees, and volunteer opportunities.
 Stop by the Welcome desk for answers to your questions and to put your name on our mailing list to receive our weekly email - Connections.
 You can also click here to contact us to be put on the mailing list.

-Furthermore, you have a choice of more than 90 organizations to join within UUCA including the Day Alliance, Young Adults, People of Color Caucus and VARUUM (Virginia-Arlington Rainbow UU Ministry, including LGBT persons and allies).
+Furthermore, you have a choice of more than 90 organizations to join within UUCA including the Day Alliance, Young Adults, Fellowship X, and Covenant Groups.
+For a list of these organizations, please contact Sarah.Masters@uucava.org.

 Our congregation consists of over 800 Members and more than 400 Friends and Inquiring Friends.
 Newcomers begin their Church affiliation as Inquiring Friends, those who are exploring Unitarian Universalism and our church.
 They may then become Friends, those who have not yet committed to membership but pledge and participate in church activities.
 A person can become a Member at any time; members have a voice and vote in the congregation and can serve on the Board of Trustees.